-There is hereby established a five (5) member AMATS Policy Committee (herein also the "Policy Committee") consisting of two Anchorage Assembly members or their alternates appointed by the Assembly Chair and serving at his/her pleasure in accordance with Anchorage Charter §12.03, the Mayor of Anchorage or designee, and the Commissioner of the ADOT&PF and Commissioner of ADEC or designees therefore designated to serve by and at the pleasure of the Governor.
+There is hereby established a five (5) member AMATS Policy Committee (herein also the "Policy Committee") consisting of two Anchorage Assembly members appointed by the Assembly and serving at its pleasure in accordance with Anchorage Charter §12.03, the Mayor of Anchorage or designee, and the Commissioner of the ADOT&PF and Commissioner of ADEC or designees therefor designated to serve by and at the pleasure of the Governor.
+The Anchorage Assembly Chair may serve or select an alternate Assembly member as the Assembly's AMATS Policy Committee member representative.
 The Chairman of the Policy Committee shall be the ADOT&PF member.
 A Vice-Chairman shall be the Mayor to act as the presiding officer in the absence of the Chairman.
 Each member of the Policy Committee shall have one vote.
 Actions of the Policy Committee shall be by a majority vote of its total authorized membership (three or more votes) voting in person by the appointed member.